upday/upday.github.io/_posts/blog/2017-08-04-upday_architecture.md

 date: 2017-08-04T10:55:55+2
 ---

 I have always wanted to write about our journey through the world of backend architectures.
-As Mel Conway’s well predicted and nowadays is being proved his Conway’s law, a backend architecture is a reflection of the team setup.
+As Mel Conway’s well predicted with his Conway’s law: a backend architecture is a reflection of the team setup.
 I have to admit he is not wrong at all.
 Actually he is mainly right.
 However, I think that with the time it may become the other way around whereby the architecture shapes the team instead of the team shaping the architecture.

 ### Our firsts architectural steps